Searching for non-order-preserving braids algorithmically: Introduction

 \begin{restatable}{thm}{allgenspos} An $n$-strand braid $\beta$ is order-preserving if and only if $\beta$ preserves a positive cone $P$ where any word in $F_n$ with positive exponent sum is in $P$. \end{restatable}

-Even with these braid-specific advantages, it is natural to question how long it will take Algorithm \ref{The_alg} to find a contradiction.
+Even with these braid-specific advantages, it is natural to question how long it will take Algorithm \ref{The_alg} to terminate.
 For a fixed $k$, one can ask the computational complexity of the implementation of Algorithm \ref{The_alg}.
-In terms of answering Question \ref{ques:OP} we are also interested in knowing how large $k$ needs to be in order to find a contradiction.
+In terms of answering Question \ref{ques:OP} we are also interested in knowing how large $k$ needs to be in order to find an obstruction to the existence of a preserved $k$-precone.

 \begin{question} For a non-order-preserving braid $\beta$, how large does $k$ need to be for Algorithm \ref{The_alg} to determine that $\beta$ does not preserve a $k$-precone?
 Is there a relationship between the length of the braid word for $\beta$ and the minimal $k$ for Algorithm \ref{The_alg} to find a contradiction? \end{question}